cpske/ISP/django/separate-model-classes.md

+---
-## Separate Model Classes into Individual Files
+title: Separate Model Classes into Individual Files
+---

 The default organization of a Django "app" is for all model classes to be defined in a single file named `models.py`.